- Wellbeing

 So what can we do to help?
 I looked at a vast amount of online guides and it is important to note that this is just a guide, it is essential that you work with your neurodiverse colleagues, not make assumptions.

-• Personalised Support: offer personalised support and accommodations, such as noise-cancelling headphones, ergonomic tools, or software that aids in organisation of tasks.
+- Personalised Support: offer personalised support and accommodations, such as noise-cancelling headphones, ergonomic tools, or software that aids

 I hope you have found this useful and I do encourage you to continue reading and learning.
 If you’re all read up and not sure what to do next, having a training programme in the workplace that emphasises the importance of an inclusive workplace environment and sharing resources is a great start.
 Adapting hiring practices and establishing support networks ensures that neurodivergent employees feel valued and supported.
 By focusing on these strategies, businesses can leverage the unique strengths of neurodivergent individuals, driving innovation and success.